maliMirkec/personal-website/site/articles/my-favorite-vs-code-settings.md

 I am using minimap since I first saw this feature in Sublime Text.
 I find it quite useful, especially with longer files.
 It makes it easier to find and navigate certain parts of code for me.

-{% cldnryimg "vs-minimap_yxslkw" "Screenshot of Minimap Settings in VS Code editor."
-759 572 %}
+{% cldnryfetch "vs-minimap_yxslkw" "Screenshot of Minimap Settings in VS Code editor." false true "center" %}

 ## Conclusion